cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 5. Open the B&C dialog ``Ctrl+Shift+C``, click the Set button and set the maximum displayed value to 40000 (be aware that you saturate some pixels by doing so!).

-6. Add the calibration bar with \[Analyze \> Tools \> Calibration Bar\...\].
+6. Add the calibration bar with `[Analyze > Tools > Calibration Bar...]`.
 Set number of labels to be 5.
 The calibration bar should be scaled from 0 to 40000 in steps of 10000.
 This method will not work on 8bit images.

 **Tags:** exercise calibrationbar-1